Start Here — What best describes your situation?

 Cat urine odor soaks through carpet into the pad, through the pad into the tack strip, into the subfloor, and into the framing.
 It wicks up into drywall.
 It saturates the concrete slab in garages and basements.

 None of that is fixed by new carpet, fresh paint, or a cleaning crew.
 The cosmetic discount accounts for what you see.
-The structural damage is what you don’t see.
+The urine embedded in the subfloor, concrete, drywall, and framing is what you don’t see.

 If you’re buying a house that smells like cat urine, the most expensive mistake is guessing what it will cost to fix.